cloudfoundry/java-buildpack-dependency-builder/README.md

 2. Change directory into the clone

-3. Create `config/private.yml` with contents in the following format containing the appropriate S3 keys (see more information for details):
+3. Create `config/private.yml` with contents in the following format containing the appropriate S3 keys (see [blobstore information][] for more information):

 ```
     ---
     blobstore: